FTP-droid/Logger/README.md

 //To start the project in dev mode npm run dev

 //To start the project in production mode.
-This script will generate js files for each of the ts files in this application to be used for production. npm run start
+//This script will generate js files for each of the ts files in this application to be used for production. npm run start

 ```